Reclining bound angle pose

 Tips for beginners

-- Preparatory poses for this asana include Badhakonasana, Vrikshasana, Supta Padangusthana.
+- Preparatory poses for this asana include Badhakonasana, Vrikshasana(Tree Pose), Supta Padangusthana.

 - In case you are not able to attain final posture, you can also take the the support of bolster and place it behind your back and perform the asana.